gmum/uncertainty-baselines/slova/README.md

 Results are saved to a ``csv`` file in ``slova`` dir.

 #### Plotting Figure 5
-To readily plot part of Fig. 5 containing only our results (without benchmark results)
+* To readily plot part of Fig. 5 containing only our results (stored in ``metrics_summary``)
 > python plt_fig-shift.py --no_benchmark

-Complete Fig. 5 with benchmark results taken from ["Can You Trust Your Model’s Uncertainty?
+* Complete Fig. 5 with benchmarks taken from ["Can You Trust Your Model’s Uncertainty?
 Evaluating Predictive Uncertainty Under Dataset Shift"](https://papers.nips.cc/paper/2019/file/8558cb408c1d76621371888657d2eb1d-Paper.pdf)
 > python plt_fig-shift.py --benchmark_file path_to_hdf5_file